-From a dramatic television kind of standpoint he was awesome.
-He was the first character introduced in the premier episode and you got a sense of the kind of moral ambiguity he would bring to the role when he called “dibs” on one of the other partner’s offices as they were rolling his body out of it following a fatal heart attack.
+From a dramatic television kind of standpoint, he was awesome.
+He was the first character introduced in the premiere episode and you got a sense of the kind of moral ambiguity he brought to the role when he called “dibs” on one of the other partner’s offices as they rolled his body out of it following a fatal heart attack.
 He was successful as an attorney but lived almost entirely in the gray areas when it came to following the law and rules in general.
 There wasn’t much he wouldn’t do in pursuing romantic conquests and career success.
-The show ran for eight seasons and Arnie never really seemed to improve much as a human being.
+The show ran for eight seasons and Arnie never improved much as a human being.

-He was teetering on the brink of destruction from his behavior and choices right to the very end.
-In short, he didn’t really do much for the public image of divorce attorneys but he was definitely fun to watch.
+He teetered on the brink of self-destruction from his behavior and choices right until the very end.
+In short, while he didn’t really do much for the public image of divorce attorneys, he was definitely fun to watch.

-We don’t know how many of you reading this ever saw that program.
-It certainly made an impression on us and if you were alive and had even a passing awareness of pop culture between the years of 1986 and 1994, you were most certainly aware of it.
+We don’t know how many of you reading this ever actually watched the show.
+It certainly made an impression on us, and if you were alive and had even a passing awareness of pop culture between 1986 and 1994, you were most certainly aware of its cultural footprint.

-Unfortunately, when it went into syndication, for some reason nearly the only channel carrying it was the Lifetime Network which is a decidedly “non-dude friendly” channel so a lot of younger men haven’t had the opportunity to enjoy the greatness that was that program.
-The show was applauded for showing a realistic view of lawyers and Harry Hamlin, who played Michael Kuzak on the program, once stated on the Tonight Show that he regularly received fan mail from real lawyers stating that they had used his character as inspiration when preparing their closing arguments.
-Johnny Carson seemed pretty impressed with that and if you remember him, anyone who ever went on that show lived to impress Johnny.
+The show was applauded for showing a realistic view of lawyers and Harry Hamlin, who played Michael Kuzak, once stated on the Tonight Show that he regularly received fan mail from real lawyers stating that they used his character as inspiration when preparing their closing arguments.
+Johnny Carson seemed impressed with that, and impressing Johnny was no easy feat.

-Unfortunately, most of the accuracy on that program was again centered around criminal defense attorneys and prosecutors.
-The Arnie Becker character was a total, unrepentant dirt bag who couldn’t possibly be further in character from any attorney in our firm or most other divorce attorneys we know for that matter.
-When you think about it, even non-series regulars who pop up from time to time on different shows playing divorce attorneys are not caste in a favorable light.
+Unfortunately, most of the accuracy wasn’t always on point.
+Arnie Becker was a total, unrepentant dirtbag who couldn’t possibly be further in character from most divorce attorneys we know.
+When you think about it, even non-series regulars who pop up from time to time on different shows playing divorce attorneys aren’t cast in a favorable light.